Gilderoy (outlaw)

+Patrick McGregor (Pàdraig MacGriogair d.
+1636), better known as Gilderoy, was a Scottish outlaw and mass murderer who engaged in cattle raiding, blackmail and extortion in the regions of Strathspey, Braemar, Cromarty and other areas near Aberdeen during the Stuart period.
+After being caught by the Scottish authorities, he was executed in Edinburgh in 1636.
+McGregor has become a figure in Scottish folklore, including ballads, songs and idioms.
+His nickname has been alternatively rendered as Gilroy, Gilder Roy and Gilleroy.

 Life and character

 Patrick McGregor aka Gilderoy was the leader of a band of limmers or robbers, also he was a murderer and a cattle thief (blackmailer).
-He is best known by the anglicised version of his nickname (Gille Ruadh), meaning 'the Red-haired Lad' from his characteristically Scottish red hair.
+He is best known by the anglicised version of his nickname (Gille Ruadh), meaning 'the Red-haired Lad' for his characteristically Scottish red hair.
 He was also casually referred to as the 'Bonnie Lad' and is sometimes compared with other popular outlaws such as Robin Hood and also Rob Roy MacGregor who lived later (1671–1734) and with whom he is sometimes confused.
 The lowland Scots form 'Gilderoy' will be used throughout for consistency.

 The spectacular rock formation at Burn o'Vat, near Ballater on Deeside is popularly associated as a hiding place of Rob Roy MacGregor, however it is some distance from his usual haunts and tradition says that it was used by Gilderoy, conceivably a relation of this better-known outlaw who was popularised by Walter Scott.
 A shallow depression behind the main waterfall here is known as "Gilderoy's Cave" as he is said on one occasion to have hidden from pursuers behind the waterfall when the burn was in spate.
 In June 1636 Sir James Grant of Freuchie and Sir Alexander Irvine of Drum and his wife Magdalene Scrimgeour were censured for harbouring him in their lands.

 Gilderoy was executed in 1636; however, several highly adapted, greatly exaggerated and romanticised versions of his life have been published, some giving his year of death as late as 1658.